cassmastern/lers-sandbox/docs/sec_freeform/identity.md

 ## Why This History Matters

-Understanding these layers isn't just academic — it explains *why* your authentication infrastructure looks the way it does:
+Understanding these layers isn't just academic — it explains *why* our authentication infrastructure looks the way it does:

 - **Why do we still have Active Directory?** Because Era 2 (directories) became load-bearing infrastructure.
 Thousands of applications authenticate against LDAP, and ripping that out would break everything.
 - **Why does SSO feel inconsistent?** Because some apps use SAML, some use OIDC, some still require local passwords, and they don't always play nicely together.
 - **Why are tokens so complicated?** Because OAuth 2.0 chose flexibility over prescription, allowing for many valid (and many insecure) implementations.
 - **Why can't we just start over?** Because backward compatibility matters.
-The 20-year-old app running your supply chain won't magically support OIDC.
+The 20-year-old app running our supply chains won't magically support OIDC.
 You build *around* it.

 ### For Decision-Makers